 All About Apple Cider Vinegar Tea

 If you ever tried drinking apple cider vinegar diluted in cold water, you may know how refreshing and tasty it can be.
 Hot Apple Cider Vinegar tea is just as tasty.
-But instead of refreshing, this tea is warming, potentially cleansing and – healthy.
+But instead of refreshing, this tea is warming, potentially cleansing andhealthy.

 Is apple cider vinegar good in tea?

+Apple cider vinegar is a fermented drink that contains yeast and bacteria that both act as probiotic[1].
+It’s usually not used for drinking alone, but rather for adding to salads or other dishes.
+Furthemore, apple vinegar contains B-vitamins, acetic acid and antioxidants[2].
 Apple cider vinegar (acv) can be used for making tea too, specifically, a drink that many call a detox tea.
 Although delicious, if you are not used to the acidic flavor, adding a few spices may enhance the taste and add an extra few benefits.
 You may blend it with real green tea, or simply drink pure, with adding one or two teaspoons of honey only.
-It’s important to always dilute vinegar before drinking it.
-If you are making a tea, don’t drink more than 2-3 tablespoons per day, and even less if you are suffering from other medical problems.
+It's important to always dilute vinegar before drinking it.
+If you are making a tea, don't drink more than 2-3 tablespoons per day, and even less if you are suffering from other medical problems.
 Always consult your doctor before trying any home remedy.

 What is apple cider tea good for?